 The first element is solidarity.
 As I listened to this victim, I realized that I was listening to a 9-year-old boy, speaking to me with all of the vulnerability that belongs to that tender age.
 It is at this level of profound vulnerability that we must connect with those who have been harmed.
 If we do not, then we will be tempted to relate to victims at worst defensively or at best dispassionately, as an inconvenience to be endured.

-Months after the sex abuse scandals in Boston came to light in 2002, our episcopal conference gathered in Dallas, knowing we first had to listen.
+Months after the sex abuse scandals in Boston came to light in 2002, the U.S. Conference of Catholic Bishops gathered in Dallas, knowing we first had to listen.
 We heard from victim-survivors, a historian and a psychologist.
 The last speaker was the journalist Margaret O’Brien Steinfels, who was at the time the editor in chief of Commonweal, a lay-edited Catholic magazine.
-Among other things, she called on the insights of the great French theologian Henri de Lubac in his book The Splendor of the Church:
+Among other things, she called on the insights of the great French theologian Henri de Lubac, S.J., in his book The Splendor of the Church:

 “We are all human,” de Lubac wrote, “and none of us is unaware of our own wretchedness and incapacity; for after all, we keep on having our noses rubbed in our own limitations.
 We have all, at some time or other, caught ourselves red-handed...trying to serve a holy cause by dubious means.”